Georgia State Route 4: Appling County

 US 1 and SR 4 continue to the northeast.
-Just before an intersection with the eastern terminus of Versie Aldridge Road and the western terminus of Cauley Road, they curve to the north-northeast.
-Just before an intersection with the eastern terminus of Buck Head Road, they curve back to the northeast.
-An intersection with the eastern terminus of the appropriately-named Airport Road leads to Baxley Municipal Airport.
+Just before an intersection with Versie Aldridge Road and Cauley Road, they curve northeast.
+Just before an intersection with Buck Head Road, they continue northeast.
+An intersection with Airport Road which leads to the Baxley Municipal Airport.
 The highways cross over Blackwater Creek and then curve back to the north-northeast.
-They cross over Sweetwater Creek and then enter Baxley.
+They cross over Sweetwater Creek and enter Baxley.
 An intersection with Johns Lane leads to Appling County Elementary School.
 At an intersection with Second Street, they begin a second concurrency with SR 15.
-An intersection with the eastern terminus of Bay Street leads to Lake Mayers Public Park.
-US 1, SR 4, and SR 15 cross over some railroad tracks of Norfolk Southern Railway just before intersecting US 341/SR 27 (Parker Street).
-Around an intersection with the eastern terminus of Ivey Street, the three highways curve to the north-northwest.
-At the northern terminus of Brobston Street, they curve back to the north-northeast.
+An intersection with Bay Street which leads to Lake Mayers Public Park.
+US 1, SR 4, and SR 15 cross over some railroad tracks just before intersecting US 341/SR 27 (Parker Street).
+Around an intersection with Ivey Street, the three highways curve to the northwest.
+At Brobston Street, they curve back to the northeast.
 At an intersection with Sursson Street, they temporarily leave the city limits of Baxley.
-At an intersection with the southern terminus of Nails Ferry Road, they re-enter the city.
-After curving back to the north-northwest, they leave Baxley for the final time.
+At an intersection with Nails Ferry Road, they re-enter the city.
+After curving back to the northwest, they leave Baxley for the final time.
 They cross over Tenmile Creek.
-They curve to a due north direction and cross over Little Tenmile Creek.
+They curve due north and cross over Little Tenmile Creek.
 After crossing over Bay Creek, they cross over an industrial railway.
-An intersection with the eastern terminus of West River Road leads to Deen's Landing, an Altamaha River waterway public landing.
-They pass a picnic area just before crossing over the Altamaha River on the Joseph Simmons Alexander, Sr. Memorial Bridge to enter Toombs County.
+An intersection with West River Road leads to Deen's Landing, an Altamaha River waterway public landing.
+They pass a picnic area just before crossing over the Altamaha River on the Joseph Simmons Alexander Sr. Memorial Bridge to enter Toombs County.